-ATM card is one of the benefits technology advancement has brought to the banking industry, and can also be disastrous if it is not being carefully handled because your fund is directly tied to it.
+ATM card is one of the benefits technology advancement has brought to the banking industry, but it can be disastrous if it is not being carefully handled because your fund is directly tied to it.

 One of the security tips from your bank is never to disclose your card information to anyone.